Blacking Up: Hip-Hop's Remix of Race and Identity

 The film presents a diverse group of white rap fans (often referred to by derogatory terms such as “wannabe” or “wigger”) and performers with very different ways of expressing their relationship to Hip-Hop music and culture.
 Against the unique backdrop of American popular music, Blacking Up explores racial identity in U.S. society – how do white youth define and express themselves culturally?
 Why would creating an alternative persona be attractive to white suburban youth?
 What does “authenticity” mean in reference to Hip-Hop, an art form often based on “sampling” music from other performers?
 How does this type of performance affect the communities being emulated?
 How do white performers impact interracial dialogue and the cultural landscape?
 These questions are examined in fascinating vignettes featuring:

-• A tense Hip-Hop battle between white and black students at Indiana University-Bloomington
+• A tense Hip-Hop battle between white and Black students at Indiana University-Bloomington

-• A backlash against wiggers" in a Midwestern white community
+• A backlash against "wiggers" in a Midwestern white community

 • A revealing analysis of how rapper Vanilla Ice was marketed to mainstream audiences